-The Company also maintains a defined benefit pension plan covering its employees in Switzerland (the "Swiss Plan").
+The Company maintains a defined benefit pension plan covering its employees in Switzerland (the "Swiss Plan").
 This plan is a government mandated fund that provides benefits to employees upon retirement, death, or disability.
 Contributions are made based on various percentages of participants' salaries and wages determined based on participants' age and other factors.
-As of December 31, 2020, the projected benefit obligation and plan assets under the Swiss Plan were approximately \$23,566 and \$15,453, respectively.
+As of December 31, 2021 and 2020, the projected benefit obligations under the Swiss Plan were approximately \$34,517 and \$23,566, respectively, and plan assets were approximately \$26,703 and \$15,453, respectively.
 The funded status of the Swiss Plan is included in other long-term liabilities in the accompanying consolidated balance sheets.
-The initial determination of the pension liability was recorded as other comprehensive loss during the year ended December 31, 2020 (see Note 18).
+The initial determination of the pension liability was recorded as other comprehensive loss during the year ended December 31, 2020 and subsequently amortized as a component of net periodic pension cost (see Note 17).

-The Company's annual contribution to the Swiss Plan is estimated to be approximately \$1,357 in 2021 and is expected to evolve thereafter proportionally with changes in staffing and compensation levels, actuarial assumptions and actual investment returns on plan assets.
+The Company's annual contribution to the Swiss Plan is estimated to be approximately \$1,604 in 2022 and is expected to evolve thereafter proportionally with changes in staffing and compensation levels, actuarial assumptions and actual investment returns on plan assets.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2020, 2019 AND 2018 (Amounts in thousands of U.S. Dollar ("\$") and Renminbi ("RMB"), except for number of shares and per share data)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2021, 2020 AND 2019 (Amounts in thousands of U.S. Dollar ("\$") and Renminbi ("RMB"), except for number of shares and per share data)

-The following table reflects the total expected benefit payments to Swiss Plan participants and have been estimated based on the same assumptions used to measure the Company's benefit obligations as of December 31, 2020:
+The following table reflects the total expected benefit payments to Swiss Plan participants and have been estimated based on the same assumptions used to measure the Company's benefit obligations as of December 31, 2021: